mateusf777/pubsub/README.md

 ### Security Warning

-🚨 **This implementation is under development.
-Authentication is ongoing.** Use it for learning and experimentation only.
+🚨 **This implementation is under development.** Use it for learning and experimentation only.

 ---